 You won’t have to fret about quality with SanDisk products.
 Its decades-long history in the business has put it in fourth place among the largest flash memory manufacturers.
 It is also arguably the most recognizable manufacturer of memory cards for cameras.
 The brand was also the first flash-based producer of solid-state drives or SSD in the world.

-The Lexar 633x line remains a great memory card for its price and quality.
-This is a fast SDXC card that comes in a huge range of capacities, from 32 GB all the way up to 1 TB.
 This Class 10 card is capable of supporting up to 4K video resolutions while maintaining high transfer speeds, read speed, and write speed of up to 95 MBs per second.

 The Lexar 633x V30 UHS-I is a great choice if you need continuous shooting on the field and don’t have the luxury of swapping out cards as often.
 Lexar also makes a line of faster cards with large storage capacities that you can use, but this may not have any noticeable differences with your Nikon D3300 camera – making it less valuable for what you are paying.